hopelessRomant/gasReport/readme.md

    ```bash
    ./install.sh
    ```
-6. Restart the terminal or run `source ~/.bashrc` , then in future just open your bash terminal and type:
+6. Restart the terminal or run `source ~/.bashrc` , now you can run the app from any directory at any time by just typing in:

    ```bash
    gasReport